apache/beam/website/src/documentation/programming-guide.md

 In such roles, `ParDo` is a common intermediate step in a pipeline.
 You might use it to extract certain fields from a set of raw input records, or convert raw input into a different format; you might also use `ParDo` to convert processed data into a format suitable for output, like database table rows or printable strings.

-When you apply a `ParDo` transform, you'll need to provide user code in the form of a `DoFn` object. `DoFn` is a Beam SDK class that defines a distribured processing function.
+When you apply a `ParDo` transform, you'll need to provide user code in the form of a `DoFn` object. `DoFn` is a Beam SDK class that defines a distributed processing function.

 > When you create a subclass of `DoFn`, note that your subclass should adhere to the [General Requirements for Writing User Code for Beam Transforms](#transforms-usercodereqs).